AI for Pattern Hunter: Application in Wilson Loop of 2D Lattice Yang-Mills Theory: Discussion

-This limited variability reduces the complexity of the learning task, enabling the model to generalize effectively from the small training data.

 An important aspect of this study is understanding the model's generalization capability.
-Although the Transformer achieved high accuracy in experiments predicting vacuum expectation values from shape information of Wilson loops, we observed that this is restricted to Wilson loops that it has been trained on.
-Specifically, we found that models trained with length 16 Wilson loops, as shown in Fig \ref{fig:per-exp}, can not predict the expectation value of Wilson loops with length 18.
-This suggests that the current end-to-end training approach enables the model to master the specific analytical structures within the training data, rather than abstracting the underlying physical principles required for extrapolation.
-A key challenge for future research is developing models that can bridge the gap from powerful pattern recognition to true physical generalization.
-We stress that the encoding scheme for the lattice links proposed in this paper provides a crucial and robust foundation for building these next-generation models and designing more sophisticated experiments to achieve this goal.
+As shown in subsections~\ref{sec:disjoint_ana} and \ref{sec:extrap_l18}, the Transformer can generalize across different geometric representatives of known analytic structures, but cannot extrapolate to unseen polynomial forms — whether they appear within the same sequence length or in longer sequences.
+The model effectively learns a finite dictionary of known structures rather than discovering new relations between geometry and physics.
+A key challenge for future research is developing models that can bridge the gap from supervised pattern fitting to true physical generalization.
+We stress that the encoding scheme for the lattice links proposed in this paper provides a useful foundation for building these next-generation models and designing more sophisticated experiments to achieve this goal.

 Finally, for a given Wilson loop, there are a few important characteristics for the description of its geometry, i.e., the area, the number of crossing lines, and the way of crossing.
-We guess that the whole analytic expression should be fixed by these few characters.
-Working this out should be a very interesting thing to do in future studies.
+It is plausible that the analytic expression could be determined by these geometric invariants.
+Establishing such a connection rigorously would be an interesting direction for future studies.